algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
 Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.
 {: .notice-info}

+#### Working with JSON Data

+Note that we use the rjson package to parse JSON within your algorithm.

 ### Calling Other Algorithms and Managing Data